zhanglydia/TeammaeT/README.md

 ## Base Case

-The current position is a treasure or there are no legal moves.
+The current position is a treasure or a wall.

 ## English or Pseudocode Description of Algorithm